orion-project/rezonator2/README.md

 ```bash
 scripts\build_release.bat
 ```
-Ensure that Qt bin directory is in your PATH to make above scripts working.
-On Windows you have to put MinGW bin directory in PATH too.
+Ensure that Qt bin directory is in your `PATH` to make above scripts working.
+On Windows you have to put MinGW `bin` directory into the `PATH` too.

 Note that above scripts do full rebuild and it takes a while.
 Use *Qt Creator IDE* to do dev builds.
 Just open project file `rezonator.pro` in the IDE and configure it to use some of installed Qt-kits.
 Any of modern Qt 5.8+ kits should suit.